devopsmakers/openresty-dev/README.md

 docker run -p 3000:3000 -v ./src:/src openresty-dev
 ```

 You should be able get to localhost:3000 in your browser.
+All changes to code or
+configuration will cause Openresty to reload.

 WARNING: Security and performance optimisation have not been considered at all here.